celsojr/PocketBase.Blazor/README.md

 >
 > Feel free to use, fork, or modify this project as needed.
 Pull requests are welcome, and you may contact me with any questions.
 >
 > **Important:** This project is not an official Microsoft repository and is not endorsed, sponsored, or affiliated with Microsoft or any of its subsidiaries.
-Additionally, this is not an official PocketBase SDK; the official PocketBase SDKs are available in JavaScript and Dart and you can find it on their repository.
+Additionally, this is not an official PocketBase SDK; the official PocketBase SDKs are available in JavaScript and Dart and you can find them on their repository.

 ## Features